opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 You can quickly visualize an aggregated field from **Discover**.

 1. From the **Available fields** list, select `FlightDelayType`, and then select **Visualize**.

 ![Visualizing search queries from Discover]({{site.url}}{{site.baseurl}}/images/discover-visualize.png)

-Dashboards creates a visualization for this field.
-In this example, it's a basic bar chart.
+Dashboards creates a visualization for this field (in this example, a basic bar chart).

 ![Bar chart created from Discover]({{site.url}}{{site.baseurl}}/images/discover-visualize-2.png)